awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-overview.md

 Configure your distribution to require viewers to use HTTPS to access CloudFront\.
 See [Viewer protocol policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.

 **Origin Protocol Policy**
 Configure your distribution to require CloudFront to use the same protocol as viewers to forward requests to the origin\.
-See [Origin protocol policy](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)\.
+See [Protocol \(custom origins only\)](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)\.

 After you've made these changes, update your application on your custom origin to only accept requests that include the custom headers that you’ve configured CloudFront to send\.